shaiqur/shaiqur/projects/deep-insight.md

 ---

-# A Separate Challenge — Displaying Private Video Frames in Tableau

-One of the more unusual problems involved visualization.
-We had huge amount (in TB) of research video data.
-For analysis, frames were extracted at approximately **1 FPS** and stored in S3.

-Researchers wanted to view those images alongside analytical information inside Tableau dashboards.
-That created a security and architecture problem.

-### Why the obvious options did not work

-The S3 bucket contained sensitive research imagery.
-Making the bucket public simply so Tableau could display an image was not acceptable.
-Using additional analytical services for every image access could also introduce unnecessary cost.

-But Tableau could display images when provided with image URLs and could work with data coming from PostgreSQL.

-That gave me another approach.

----

 # Secure Visualization of Sensitive Research Imagery

 Another challenge involved allowing researchers to view image frames derived from a large collection of sensitive video data inside analytical dashboards.